Legislative Updates

 Summary

-HB896 directs the Department of Criminal Justice Services (DCJS) to develop and provide training and educational resources related to Risk Orders.
+HB896 directs the Department of Criminal Justice Services (DCJS) to develop and implement training and public education on Risk Orders.
 This includes:

-Training for public safety agencies, including law enforcement
+Training for law enforcement and public safety agencies

 Legislative Action